 - 1. Symbolic safety signage shall be displayed where it is required by legislation. - 2.
 All symbolic safety signage shall conform to the requirements of SANS standard 1186. - 3.
-Signs shall be positioned to be seen from most positions within the work sites / areas. - 1.
-All signage must be clear at all times and be replaced timeously when worn out. - 4.
-Contractors establishing sites must erect a company sign at their site offices to reflect the name and contact details of the: Construction Supervisor; Health and Safety Manager/Practitioner; First Aider; Health and Safety Representative and Evacuation warden.
+Signs shall be positioned to be seen from most positions within the work sites / areas. - 4.
+All signage must be clear at all times and be replaced timeously when worn out.